Where are you located?

 The discomfort is relative as everyone has a different level of sensitivity.
 An anesthetic is applied for numbing during the procedure and every effort is made to ensure you remain comfortable for the duration of the procedure.
-Our clients are usually pleased to discover that it is no more painful than tweezing or threading.
+Clients are usually pleased to discover that it is no more painful than tweezing or threading.

 Pre-appointment instructions are designed to limit bleeding and skin sensitivities during the service.
 Excessing bleeding and sensitivity during the procedure can dilute and expel the pigment color and lead to poor results.

 * Having this service performed during your menstrual cycle may increase discomfort during your procedure.

 * If you are a frequent smoker, the topical anesthetics used during the treatment will not last as long and also may lead to poor retention.